 Sometimes it is useful to create an argument list out of pieces, take argument lists apart, iterate over them, and generally treat an argument list as an actual first-class value.

 Explicit argument list objects can take multiple forms.
 The simplest is a sequence: a list, vector, or primitive array.
 Each element of the list becomes a value in the resulting argument list.

 (define v1 '(a b c)) (define v2 (int 10 11 12 13)) (list "X" @v1 "Y" @v2 "Z") ⇒ ("X" a b c "Y" 10 11 12 13 "Z")

 Things get more complicated once keywords are involved.

 An explicit argument list with keywords is only allowed

 @ form.
 It can be either

-or the types
+a hash table, or the types

 Design note: An argument list with keywords is straightforward in Common Lisp and some Scheme implementations (including order versions of Kawa): It’s just a list some of whose